 Objective ASP Policy Implementation 4.5.1 To encourage the retention, incorporation and enhancement of sustainable wetland areas into the ASP.
 4.5.1 Use wetland areas, where feasible, for stormwater management, thereby reducing infrastructure and servicing costs.
 A.5.1 As Figure 5.0 - Land Use Concept conceptually illustrates the existing wetlands and drainage course may be integrated into the future stormwater management system, where feasible and environmentally sustainable, to achieve the ASP policy.
 4.5.2 To provide adequate buffering between industrial land uses, the existing treed area in the northeast and drainage channel in the south-east part of the ASP.
 4.5.2 Require as part of the preparation of the Outline Plan and Design Brief that buffers are integrated adjacent to industrial uses to protect and enhance existing natural features.
-4.5.2 The location, width and type of buffer will be determined as part of the preparation of the detailed Outline Plan and Design Brief and to the satisfaction of Planning & Development Services.
+4.5.2 The location, width and type of buffer will be determined as part of the preparation of the detailed Outline Plan and Design Brief and to the satisfaction of the Planning & Strategic Initiatives Department Development Services.
 4.5.3 To protect the existing treed area in the north-east corner of the plan area.
 4.5.3 The treed area will be conserved as a natural area and passive open space.
-4.5.3 The tree stand will be acquired by the City of Fort Saskatchewan through municipal reserve dedication, which will be achieved as a condition of subdivision of the affected lands.
-4.5.4 Municipal Reserve Dedication 4.5.4 Take 10% of the Gross Developable Area to be subdivided in the form of municipal reserve land or cash-in lieu.
-4.5.4 The amount, form (land or cash-in lieu) and location of municipal reserves will be confirmed through Outline Plan and subdivision applications.
+4.5.3 The tree stand will be acquired by the City of Fort Saskatchewan through Municipal municipal Reserve reserve dedication, which will be achieved as a condition of subdivision of the affected lands.
+4.5.4 Municipal Reserve Dedication 4.5.4 Take 10% of the Gross Developable Area to be subdivided in the form of municipal reserve land or cash-cash-in lieu.
+4.5.4 The amount, form (land or cash-in lieu) and location of municipal reserves will be confirmed through Outline Plan and subdivision applications and to the satisfaction of the Planning & Strategic Initiatives Department.